newnes/trading-profile/README.md

 FLCO integrates stochastic growth theory, convex payoff dynamics, and mortality-adjusted decision modeling into a unified framework for accelerated wealth transformation.

-📌 Whitepaper, mathematical formalization, and Monte Carlo simulations in development.
+📌 Whitepaper, mathematical formalization, and simulations in development.
 ---

 ## 📫 How to reach me